kaazing/gateway/doc/admin-reference/r_conf_service.md

 -   See [Monitor with Command Center](../management/p_monitor_cc.md) for more information about monitoring with Command Center.

-### proxy and amqp.proxy and jms.proxy
+### proxy, amqp.proxy, and jms.proxy

-Use the `proxy` service or `amqp.proxy` to enable a client to make a WebSocket connection to a back-end service or message broker that cannot natively accept WebSocket connections.
+Use the `proxy` service, `amqp.proxy`, or `jms.proxy` to enable a client to make a WebSocket connection to a back-end service or message broker that cannot natively accept WebSocket connections.

 The following descriptions will help you understand when and how to configure properties for the `proxy` Service and  `amqp.proxy` service.
 See the [jms.proxy](../admin-reference/r_conf.jms.md#jmsproxy) ![This feature is available in KAAZING Gateway - Enterprise Edition](../images/enterprise-feature.png) reference for details about that feature.